 In view of the new law's overall intent, though, we think that the new law should prevail over the local exemption.
 In those limited cases where the local law completely exempted the property, the better operating assumption is the new law will apply and will exempt only those properties where the state law specifically provides the exemption.

-In some situations, the property will be free of rent control but subject to just cause eviction controls.
-As mentioned above, landlords will have to give notice to their tenants of the exemption.
+In some situations, the property is free of rent control but subject to just cause eviction controls.
+Landlords need to give notice to their tenants of the exemption.

 Let’s explain this exemption a bit.
 The exemption’s purpose to limit the exemption to so-called "natural persons", not corporate entities.
 In other words, only landlords who are real people get relief from the just cause restraints.